kbeaugrand/PostSharp.Dnx/README.md

 # PostSharp.Dnx
-`PostSharp.Dnx` is a temporary connector to use PostSharp with ASP.NET v5.
+`PostSharp.Dnx` is a temporary connector to use PostSharp with ASP.NET Core.

-The connector is provided as an open-source project during until ASP.NET v5 will be RTMed.
+The connector is provided as an open-source project during until ASP.NET Core will be RTMed.
 Then, we plan to merge the feature into the mainstream `PostSharp` NuGet package.

+For more information regarding our plans to support .NET Core, see https://www.postsharp.net/support/roadmap.

-## Using PostSharp with an ASP.NET v5 project
+## Using PostSharp with an .NET Core project

 For each project that requires PostSharp, you need to do this manually: